-Unfortunately the history of Down Syndrome is not very
+The history of Down Syndrome

 Dayna.